aswinayyolath/stretch-kafka-docs/docs/Deploying-Strimzi-in-Stretch-Mode.md

   value: 'true'
 ```

-### Granting Permissions to the Cluster Operator
+### Granting permissions to the cluster operator

 ```bash
 kubectl create -f install/cluster-operator/020-RoleBinding-strimzi-cluster-operator.yaml -n <yournamespace>
 kubectl create -f install/cluster-operator/031-RoleBinding-strimzi-cluster-operator-entity-operator-delegation.yaml -n <yournamespace>
 ```

-These commands create role bindings that grant the Cluster Operator permission to access the Kafka cluster.
+These commands create role bindings that grant the cluster operator permission to access the Kafka cluster.

-### Deploy CRDs and RBAC Resources
+### Deploy CRDs and RBAC resources
 Deploy the Custom Resource Definitions (CRDs) and role-based access control (RBAC) resources:

 ```bash
 kubectl create -f install/cluster-operator/ -n <yournamespace>
 ```

-### Remaining Steps
+### Remaining steps
-The remaining steps, such as:
+The remaining steps are the same for both OpenShift and Kubernetes, such as:

-- Updating the KafkaNodePool CRD
+- Updating the `KafkaNodePool` CRD
-- Updating the strimzi-cluster-operator ClusterRole
+- Updating the `strimzi-cluster-operator` `ClusterRole`
-- Creating a Kubeconfig Secret in the central cluster
+- Creating a Kubeconfig secret in the central cluster

-are the same for both OpenShift (OCP) and Kubernetes.